-For example, if you took out a loan for $5,000 and there was a 30% origination fee, once your case pays, you will have to pay an extra $1,500 on the loan plus interest.
-It’s best to avoid lenders that charge compounding rates with fees or those who don’t charge fees, but the rate is over 50% a year.
+For example, if you took out a loan for $5,000 and there was a 30% origination fee, once your case pays, you would have to pay an extra $1,500 on the loan plus interest.
+It’s best to avoid lenders that charge compounding rates with fees or those that don’t charge fees but the rate is over 50% a year.

 At Baker Street Funding, our pre-settlement lawsuit funding is arguably the best as far as fees because our contracts are transparent.
 Baker Street Funding has been voted to be hands down the cheapest and easiest lender that gets consumers quick advances with no hidden fees or markups—and no upfront costs.